Here’s what we have been up to

 This fun and innovative study requires individuals to photocopy their hands, which will be used to determine if size really does matter!

-Prenatal exposure to androgens such as testosterone (T) influence the second to fourth digit ratio (2D:4D) on human hands.
-Biologically, males have higher levels of T, thus having a lower 2D:4D ratio whereas females have lower levels of T and a higher ratio.
+Prenatal exposure to androgens such as testosterone (T) influences the second to fourth digit ratio (2D:4D) on human hands.
+Biologically, males have higher levels of T, thus having a lower 2D:4D ratio, whereas females have lower levels of T and a higher ratio.
 Research has found that higher levels of T are associated with risk-taking behavior, sensation-seeking, aggression, and dominance.
 The purpose of the present study is to investigate whether individual differences in the 2D:4D ratio can predict variation in personality, risk-taking behavior, sensation-seeking, and D/s powerplay roles, among a sample of BDSM practitioners.
 We predict that higher levels of prenatal T (lower 2D:4D ratios) are positively correlated with Dominant roles and will predict individual differences.
 Specifically, we hypothesize that Dominants will exhibit lower 2D:4D ratios than submissives.
-We also anticipate that Dominant men/males will exhibit lower 2D:4D ratios than submisive men/males; Dominant women/females will exhibit lower 2D:4D ratios than submisive women/females; and Dominant men will have lower ratios than Dominant women.
+We also anticipate that Dominant men/males will exhibit lower 2D:4D ratios than submissive men/males; Dominant women/females will exhibit lower 2D:4D ratios than submissive women/females; and Dominant men will have lower ratios than Dominant women.

 Target Sample: